emson/elf0/docs_ai/flow_rules.md

         ```
     *   **Why:** Mismatched workflow types and edge patterns cause runtime errors.
 The execution engine uses the workflow type to determine how to process nodes.
 A "sequential" type expects linear execution, while parallel patterns require "custom_graph" to handle concurrent state updates properly.

+### Rule 8: Choosing the Correct Node Type

+*   **8.1.** **Agent Nodes (`kind: agent`)** should be used for ALL LLM-based processing, including:
+    - Processing the initial workflow input
+    - Text generation, analysis, or reasoning
+    - Persona simulation or role-playing
+    - Any task that requires sending a prompt to an LLM

+*   **8.2.** **MCP Nodes (`kind: mcp`)** should ONLY be used for external tool integration:
+    - Calling calculators, databases, or file systems
+    - Integrating with external APIs via MCP servers
+    - Any task that requires executing external tools, not LLM processing
+    - MCP nodes require both `server` and `tool` configurations in their `config`

+*   **8.3.** **Common Mistake to Avoid:** Do NOT use MCP nodes for input processing or text generation.
+If you need to process user input or generate responses, use `agent` nodes.

+    *   **Example (Incorrect - using MCP for input processing):**
+        ```yaml
+        nodes:
+          - id: input_processor
+            kind: mcp  # WRONG!
+This should be 'agent'
+            config:
+              output_key: processed_input
+        ```

+    *   **Example (Correct - using agent for input processing):**
+        ```yaml
+        nodes:
+          - id: input_processor
+            kind: agent  # Correct for LLM-based processing
+            ref: main_llm
+            config:
+              prompt: "Process this input: {workflow_initial_input}" # In actual YAML, replace {workflow_initial_input} with the placeholder for initial input (curly braces around the word input)
+              output_key: processed_input
+        ```

+*   **Why:** Mixing up node types leads to validation errors and workflow failures.
+Each node type has specific requirements and purposes.
+Using the wrong type will cause the workflow compiler to fail with configuration errors.

 By strictly following these rules, LLMs (and human developers) can construct YAML agent workflows that are more robust, predictable, and less prone to data flow and state management errors, particularly when dealing with the Langchain backend.